Priyanshu2726/SOEN-471-Project/README.md

 Research Questions

-1. Accuracy of Diagnosis: How accurately can the neural expert system identify plant diseases based on visual symptoms in the given dataset?
+1. How accurately can the sequential model and decision tree model identify plant diseases based on visual symptoms in the given dataset?
-2. Generalization: How well does the model generalize to different plant species and environmental conditions?
+2. How well does the model generalize to different plant species?
-3. Diversification: How does the size and diversity of the training dataset impact the performance and generalization ability of the neural expert system for plant disease diagnosis?
+3. What are the strengths and limitations of using a Sequential model for plant disease detection in comparison to Decision Tree?

 Model Design